 BY JESSICA GUO

-The first of three Company Snapshots, these research-based pieces by guest author Jessica Guo look at aspects of successful companies that can be examined for strategy and information of benefit to both active businesses and the academics that study them.
-Additional Company Snapshots will be published on Mondays for the next two weeks.
+The second of three Company Snapshots, these research-based pieces by guest author Jessica Guo look at aspects of successful companies that can be examined for strategy and information of benefit to both active businesses and the academics that study them.
+See our first company snapshot examining culture and values at Costco.

 This collection of references and resources was created by Ethical Systems at the NYU Stern School of Business.
 This content is used by permission of Ethical Systems.